On the Quantum Resolution of Cosmological Singularities using AdS/CFT: Quantum Evolution of the Homogeneous Component

 Equations (\ref{veqri}) and (\ref{tlap}) provide four equations for four unknowns, $s,\delta, e_0$ and $e_1$.
 We consider a final $\chi_f$ close to $-\chi_c$, so we are looking at the final wavefunction around the initial value of $\overline{\phi}$, to first order in small quantities.
 We find \ba s_i&=& - {5 L^2\over\hbar} {{\cal J} \over \chi_c} {1 \over 1 + L^4 (\hbar\chi_c)^{-2}}, \cr \delta&=&- {L^2 \over \hbar\chi_c^2 } \,s_i,\cr e_0&=&-{5 \over \chi_f^5 -\chi_c^5} \left({\cal J} - \chi_c \delta\right),\cr e_1&=& - {5 \over \chi_f^5-\chi_c^5} \,s_i, \ea where ${\cal J} = t_f-t_i - (\chi_f-\chi_c)$ measures the deviation of the argument of the wavefunction from the classical zero-energy solution.

 Of particular interest to us later will be the minimum value of $|\chi|$ attained, since that will act as a UV cutoff for the quantum production of inhomogeneous fluctuations.
 Evaluating (\ref{timeen}), with $t_i$ replaced by $t$, we find $s$ is quintic in $r$ and \be s_{min}= -{e_1\over 5} \chi_f^5 = {1\over 2} s_i, \ee with $s_i$ given by (\ref{sollin}).
-Neglecting the quantum spreading term, we have \be s_{min} \approx -{5\over 2} L^2 {{\cal J} \over \chi_c}, \ee where, as we recall, $L$ is the width of the initial Gaussian wavepacket in $x$, $\chi_c$ is the initial value of the homogeneous mode of $\chi$ and ${\cal J}$ is the deviation of $\chi_f$ from the final value expected from classical evolution.

 Let us now translate this result into the situation of interest.
 We want to consider an initial Gaussian wavepacket with nearly zero energy, but over the barrier, {\it i.e.}, centered on $\phi_c \sim \lambda_\phi^{-1/2} R_{AdS}^{-1}$.
 We parameterize the initial width $\Delta \phi$ of the Gaussian in terms of the width $\Delta \phi_{min}$ which minimizes the spread of the wavepacket over the entire duration of the putative bounce, a time of order $R_{AdS}$.
 It makes sense to perform the calculation in terms of the variable $\chi$, defined so that $\chi = |t|$ is the classical zero-energy scaling solution.
 In the presence of the running logarithm we thus define $\chi = \int_\phi^\infty d \phi (2/\lambda_\phi)^{1/ 2} \phi^{-2}$.
 The final variance in $\chi$ is then approximately given by $\Delta \chi_i^2 + R_{AdS}^2 (\Delta \dot\chi_i)^2$.
 Here $\Delta\dot\chi_i \sim (\Delta\dot\phi)\lambda_\phi^{-1/2} \phi^{-2} = (\Delta\pi_\phi) V_3^{-1} \lambda_\phi^{-1/2} \phi^{-2} \sim (\Delta \phi)^{-1} V_3^{-1} \lambda_\phi^{-1/2} \phi^{-2} \sim \lambda_\phi R/(\Delta \chi_i)$.
 Thus the final variance is $\Delta \chi_i^2 +\lambda_\phi^2 R_{AdS}^4/(\Delta \chi_i)^2$, minimized by $\Delta \chi_i \sim \lambda_\phi^{1/2} R_{AdS} \ll \chi_i \sim R_{AdS}$.
 The corresponding value of $\Delta \phi_{min}$ is $R^{-1}_{AdS} \ll \phi_c$.